samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 The file `home.scss` should already be available.
 Just add those styles, save the file and on the web page, click on _Logout_ to go back go home page.

 Have a look at [CSS reference at MDN](https://developer.mozilla.org/en-US/docs/Web/CSS) if you are new to stylesheets.
-Also, worth checking [Sass](https://sass-lang.com/).
+Also, worth checking [Sass].
 Truly, CSS with superpowers.
 Apart from nesting selector styles, it has several other features.
 A lot of them are and will come into native CSS.

 I suggest you pull stylesheets from the [repository](https://github.com/vijayabharathib/dockerized-rails-app) to save yourself some time.
 You'll see about 4 `.scss` files, take all of them.

 ### Deploy

 You've done a lot of work.
 In fact, too many files that they should already be on Git.
 Commit and Push your changes.

-* Watch tests as they run on [Travis CI].
+* Watch tests as they run on [Travis CI][Travis].
 Check.
 * Watch [Heroku] deploy the app to staging.
 Check.
 * Open staging app and create a book.
 Uh ho!